mauzzr/noisecanvas/readme.md

 ## Usage
 Click to pause and unpause the noise.

 Two query string options are available: `s` controls the tile size (default 128) and `c` toggles between RGB and monochrome noise (default 0, meaning monochrome).
-Larger tile sizes will reduce the periodic look of the noise, but can have adverse effects on performance for large values of `s` (see below).
+Larger tile sizes will increase the period of the noise, but can have adverse effects on performance for large values of `s` (see below).

 For example: `https://mauzzr.github.io/noisecanvas/?s=64&c=1` would draw RGB noise with a tile size of 64.

 ### Performance